Pantheonix/Midgard/README.md

 # Midgard

-The Pantheonix fronted, called Midgard as the Earth name in the Germanic cosmology, is implemented as a responsive Flutter web client.
+The Pantheonix fronted, called Midgard as the Earth name in the Germanic cosmology, is implemented as a responsive Flutter web client which mediates between the mundane user existence and the Asgard cloud realm through a both eye-candy and functional UI.

 ## Technologies
 - Flutter 3.16